 New to firearms or want a quick refresher on general firearm safety?

-Brief discussion regarding NRA’s Three Gun Safety Rules:
+Here is a brief discussion regarding NRA’s Three Gun Safety Rules:

 Gun Safety Rule #1: ALWAYS keep the gun pointed in a safe direction.